 And then keep track of your expenses, checking in to compare to your budget every so often, and then adjusting your plan as needed.

-If you want to know more about our recommendations for creating a road trip budget or about what it has cost us to travel over the years, keep your eyes peeled, as we’ll be getting a post out detailing all of that soon.
+If you want to know more about our recommendations for creating a road trip budget or about what it has cost us to travel over the years, check out our post: What a Cross Country Road Trip Costs.

 2. Don’t go into Vacation Mindset

 You know what I’m talking about.
 Vacation mindset.
 Where the sky's the limit and you live it up every moment of every day, because - hey! - you’re on VACATION!!!

 Yeah, don’t do that.
 It seriously adds up.

 One trip, we spent $100 dollars on ICE CREAM! $100 dollars.
 On ice cream?!
 We would never do that at home in that amount of time!

 If you’re planning to take an extended road trip, we recommend that you live as frugally as possible and not go wild on extras when not needed.